Engineering Department: Excavation Permit

 - Property Damage Insurance, naming City as additional insured, for not less than $100,000.

 - Completed Excavation Permit and paid fee (City Code 3.205 through 3.230).
-The Engineering office accepts cash and check only.
+The Engineering Departmnet only accepts cash and check payments.

 Bond and insurance forms are to be included with application submittal.